D1on2k/DM-Player/README.md

 ---

 ## Performace
 Currently running at about ~0 CPU utilization and just under 17-16 MB of ram while idle.
-While playing a song it's at ~0% CPU (if minimized) and ~17 MB of ram (depending on how many songs and image format).
+While playing a song it's at ~0% CPU (if minimized) and ~17 MB of ram (depending on how many songs and images are loaded).
 <img width="635" height="28" alt="image" src="https://github.com/user-attachments/assets/240660f5-afd6-4f55-a10a-b46d73874a3a" />

 ---